As part of #autismawarenessweek I wanted to share some thoughts on what I like to call The A Team.

 These individuals may lack an intuitive understanding of language, may be unable to grasp social hierarchies or not have the emotional regulation that is more expected of their age group.

 Autism is certainly not defined as being typical and we need to grasp this concept before we can diagnose all individuals on the spectrum.

 Girls on the spectrum are a key area that still lack research; the cluster of traits that may be seen in an ASD girl might not be so obvious and can often be missed on standardized diagnostic assessments.

 Many individuals are failed by the system that only diagnose using stereotypical behaviours for autism presentations.

 U needs Understanding

-A person with autism needs understanding and compassion, instead of punishing the way they interpret the world.
+A person with autism needs understanding and compassion, instead of punishing for the way they interpret the world.